Frequently Asked Questions (FAQs)¶

 kubectl apply -f apk-crds.yaml

-Step 3: Reinstall APK
+Step 3: Reinstall Kubernetes Gateway

-helm install apk wso2apk/apk-helm --version 1.1.0
+helm install apk wso2apk/apk-helm --version 1.3.0

-Currently, WSO2 APK only supports REST APIs.
+Currently, WSO2 Kubernetes Gateway supports REST APIs, GraphQL APIs and gRPC APIs.

-2. Can I perform API request/response transformations?
+2. Can I perform API request/response transformations?¶

-1. What are the different methods available for API authentication?
+1. What are the different methods available for API authentication?¶

-2. Can I use a custom authorization header?
+2. Can I use a custom authorization header?¶

 Yes, a custom authorization header can be used.
 Refer to the Use custom bearer header name for instructions to configure this.

-1. Why am I encountering 'Unknown field' errors during the installation process?
+1. Why am I encountering 'Unknown field' errors during the installation process?¶

 If you are seeing errors similar to the ones below: